Email Signature Best Practices

 SendPulse adds an unsubscribe link to every email by default so you won’t get into trouble anyway.

 Have a separate link for managing preferences and unsubscribing.
-It should enable users to manage their subscription, for example, the type of messages they want to receive as well as their frequency.
+It should enable users to manage their subscription, for example, the type of messages they want to receive and their frequency.
 Use SendPulse to segment and manage subscribers based on their interests and preferences to send the right messages at the right time.

-Email signature with a manage subscription link example from Social Media Today:
+Here is an email signature with a manage subscription link from Social Media Today:

 After subscribers click the link, they’re redirected to their account where they can set preferences.

-Most brands send marketing emails or newsletters to contacts who have either opted in or to customers who have previously purchased from the brand.
+Most brands send marketing emails or newsletters to contacts that have either opted in or previously purchased from the brand.
 Always state the reason why the recipient is receiving emails from the company in the email signature.

 Just add the same sentence to every email footer as Fortune does.

 Include a link to the frequently asked questions on the company website to drive more engagement.
-By going through the FAQs, potential or existing customers might get solutions to common issues they might be facing.
+By going through the FAQs, potential or existing customers may get solutions to common issues they face.
 In addition, this step helps users move down the sales funnel by discovering the benefits of joining your brand community.

 Bonobos put a ling to FAQs to every email footer.
 Check out!